cscorley/dissertation/chapters/5_combo/1_method.md

 but our statistical analysis will differ from \cone.
 For each task, since we have paired data across all 15 configurations, i.e., each configuration has effectiveness measures for the same issues, we conduct a Friedman Chi-Square ($\chi^2$) test.
-We then perform Mann-Whitney U tests to determine which inclusions have an affect, i.e., we compare effectiveness measures of all ranks when the text source is included against excluded.
+We perform post-hoc tests using Wilcoxon rank-sum test to determine which configurations have an affect.

+To determine whether including a particular text sources have an affect, we turn to Mann-Whitney U tests.
+We compare effectiveness measures of all ranks when the text source is included against excluded.
 We use Mann-Whitney here because there is an unequal amount of results between a text source inclusion and exclusion due to the invalid configuration of all exclusions.